A teenager’s body was found in Green Lake. His family says he had been missing for days.

 On Friday afternoon, a GoFundMe page for the family had raised over $40,000 from nearly 600 donors.

-Seattle Times reporter Elise Takahama contributed reporting.
+Seattle Times staff reporter Elise Takahama contributed to this report.